growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ![slash-commands-create-new-command](../../../ja/admin-guide/management-cookbook/images/slash-commands-create-new-command.png)

 - Input /growi for Command.
-- For RequestURL, enter the same Request URL you set above.
+- For RequestURL, input the same Request URL you set above.
-- Short Description is also required, so please enter an appropriate description.
+- Short Description is also required, so please input an appropriate description.
-- The Usage Hint is optional, so please enter it accordingly.
+- The Usage Hint is optional, so please input it accordingly.
-- The Escape channels, users, and links sent to your app is optional, so enter it accordingly.
+- The Escape channels, users, and links sent to your app is optional, so input it accordingly.
 - When you are done, click **Save**.

 ![slash-commands-create](../../../ja/admin-guide/management-cookbook/images/slash-commands-create.png)